- Education

 Our integration with leading video conferencing platforms means that you can automate typically time-consuming and complicated video workflows.

 Panopto’s built-in Zoom integration creates an end-to-end video solution you can use to capture lectures or discussions, then automatically upload, search, and share in Panopto’s library.
-Meanwhile, with our Microsoft Teams integration users can securely search, play, share, and manage their Panopto videos and meetings recordings without leaving Teams.
+Meanwhile, with our Microsoft Teams integration, users can securely search, play, share, and manage their Panopto videos and meeting recordings without leaving Teams.

 We also accommodate a range of devices for lectures to be viewed on.
 Our technology may be advanced, but it is created with all users in mind, resulting in a product that is easy-to-use for everyone.